hightechu/2021-skills-academy/modules/day2/README.md

 #### Daily Standup
 ```
-Entrepreneurs will start the day by exploraing three questions [1] What did we do yesterday?
+Developers will start the day by exploraing three questions [1] What did we do yesterday?
 [2] What is the plan for the day?
 [3] What is standing in your way?```
 ```

-#### Skills Lab: _Discovering Designing Thinking_
+#### Workshop: _Discovering Designing Thinking_
 ```
-In this hands-on workshop, entrepreneurs will learn the Design Thinking process by experiencing the Collabovation Challenge a series of design thinking activities framed around the same type of problems which will be explored during the Accelerator.
+In this hands-on workshop, developers will learn the Design Thinking process by experiencing the Collabovation Challenge a series of design thinking activities framed around the same type of problems which will be explored during the Accelerator.
 ```
-#### Skills Lab: _Understanding User Flow_
+#### Workshop: _Understanding User Flow_
 ```
-In this hands-on workshop, entrepreneurs will be introduced to the User Experience (UX) and User Interface (UI) design process, building out their first User Flow diagram for the solution developed in the previous workshop.
+In this hands-on workshop, developers will be introduced to the User Experience (UX) and User Interface (UI) design process, building out their first User Flow diagram for the solution developed in the previous workshop.
 ```
-#### Skill Studio: _Designing for Discord_
+#### Building Block: _Designing for Discord_
 ```
-In this self-directed collabovation period, entrepreneurs will work in teams to apply the skills learned during the two workshops of the day to select a single design which they will be implimenting over the course of the Accelerator.
+In this self-directed collabovation period, developers will work in teams to apply the skills learned during the two workshops of the day to select a single design which they will be implimenting over the course of the Accelerator.
 ```